How to Use Symmetry in Photography

 The rule of thirds requires you to imagine your composition split horizontally and vertically into thirds and then use this grid to guide your composition.
 The rule guides your placement of the horizon line and points of interest.

-Another set of compositional rules exists around symmetry in photography.
+Another set of composition rules exists around symmetry in photography.
 And in some cases, the rule of thirds may be redundant to achieve photography balance.
 A photographer should learn but then break such rules.

 So that begs the question, how do you take symmetry photography?
 And what are the different types of symmetry used in photos?